AndreGtz/andregtz.github.io-blog/_posts/2017-03-15-how-to-actually-build-your-awesome-website-for-15.md

 # The design
 If you are a web designer you probably already have your webpage all set and ready to uploading, if you are like me, you will probably need to buy a theme or contract a designer to design your awesome page.

-Unless you take the time to search for free templates.
+Unless, you take the time to search for free templates.

-Here are some sites I go to buy themes for my pages:
+Here are some sites I go to search themes for my pages:
 - [html5up](https://html5up.net/) free templates
 - [themeforest](https://themeforest.net/category/site-templates/) templates for sale <$20 and give you support
 - [templated](https://templated.co/) free templates